Natural rubber

 Rubber, also called India rubber, latex, Amazonian rubber, caucho, or caoutchouc, as initially produced, consists of polymers of the organic compound isoprene, with minor impurities of other organic compounds.

 Types of polyisoprene that are used as natural rubbers are classified as elastomers.
 Currently, rubber is harvested mainly in the form of the latex from the Pará rubber tree (Hevea brasiliensis) or others.
 The latex is a sticky, milky and white colloid drawn off by making incisions in the bark and collecting the fluid in vessels in a process called "tapping".
 Manufacturers refine this latex into the rubber that is ready for commercial processing.

 Natural rubber is used extensively in many applications and products, either alone or in combination with other materials.
 In most of its useful forms, it has a large stretch ratio and high resilience and also is buoyant and water-proof.
 Industrial demand for rubber-like materials began to outstrip natural rubber supplies by the end of the 19th century, leading to the synthesis of synthetic rubber in 1909 by chemical means.
 Thailand, Malaysia, Indonesia, and Cambodia are four of the leading rubber producers.

 Varieties

 Amazonian rubber tree (Hevea brasiliensis)

 The major commercial source of natural rubber latex is the Amazonian rubber tree (Hevea brasiliensis), a member of the spurge family, Euphorbiaceae.
 Once native to Brazil, the species is now pan-tropical.
 This species is preferred because it grows well under cultivation.
 A properly managed tree responds to wounding by producing more latex for several years.

 Congo rubber (Landolphia owariensis and L. spp.)

-Congo rubber, formerly a major source of rubber, which motivated the atrocities in the Congo Free State, came from vines in the genus Landolphia (L. kirkii, L. heudelotis, and L. owariensis).
+Congo rubber, formerly a major source of rubber, which motivated the atrocities in the Congo Free State, came from vines in the genus Landolphia (L. kirkii, L. heudelotii, and L. owariensis).